Current Client? Get 2026 Plan Help Here

 Keeping Your Doctor Using a Medicare Advantage Plan

-Medicare Advantage (Part C) plans are administered by private insurance companies and often include provider networks.
-Depending on the type of plan, keeping your current doctor may depend on whether they are part of the network.
+Medicare Advantage (Part C) plans are offered by private insurance companies and provide Medicare-covered Part A and Part B benefits.
+Many of these plans use provider networks, and access to specific doctors or hospitals can depend on whether they participate in the plan’s network.
+Depending on the plan, keeping your current doctor may be possible if they are part of the network.

 What Do I Do If My Doctor Doesn’t Accept Medicare?